 A: For beginners, dry tops are very helpful.
 To put it most simply a dry top snorkel means that there is a valve at the very top of you snorkeling tube, what you breathe out of, and it is closed to keep water from pouring in at any time especially when diving down deeper in the water.
 The valve only opens when you are breathing in or out.
 Also to help water from entering while breathing some snorkels have a splash guard keeping splashing water out of the tube.
 See questions below to find out more about being able to dive below the surface while snorkeling.

-Q: What is a purge valve and how does it work?
+Q: What is a purge valve?

 A: A purge valve, for the simple answer, is a valve that lets water that may have gotten in the snorkeling tube to be expelled out of the tube.
 Now a little more information about it.
 This purge valve is located at the bottom of the snorkel where the water will collect because of gravity.
 To use this valve is very simple.
 Step one is noticing the water, and step two is exhaling and it should get rid of the water.
 Simple as that.

 Q: Can you go deeper than the surface with a snorkel?